noaione/mpv-discordRPC/README.md

 -- Version 1.5: Reworked how Idle, playing, paused works -- Version 1.6: Youtube Mode; Find chapter number, metadata, etc -- Version 1.7: Renamed drpc.lua to mpv-drpc.lua || Add more audio formats that i get from wikipedia page. || Make the script more cleaner.
+-- Version 1.8: Added some options, more feature for chapter/playlist
 ```